 I also created tickets just because it was another way to carry out the design and make the zoo more cohesive in its branding.
 Likewise, it creates more excitement for visitors and an experience for every aspect of their visit.

-A shirt design was also made to go hand in hand with the other collectible items I have designed and it is an item that can be worn in one's day-to-day life.
-Moreover, it is also an advertising strategy because when people are walking around, they are forced to see the zoo's logo.
+A shirt design was also made to go hand in hand with the other collectible items I've designed and it's an item that can be worn in one's day-to-day life.
+Moreover, it's also an advertising strategy because when people are walking around, they're forced to see the zoo's logo.

 Once again I also made an exhibit guide to better carry that brand identity to other areas of informative items that are there for visitors so they can better enjoy the exhibits like the signs.
 It has a list of all exhibit animals and basic tips on exhibits for the zoo, so the visitors can have a well-rounding experience.